gilch/hissp/README.md

 anything list comprehensions can.
 Ditch the `list()` for lazy generators.
 Replace `list()` with `set()` for set comps.
 Dict comps are a little trickier.
 Use `dict()` on an iterable of pairs. `zip()` is an easy way to make them.

+* That's comprehensions, what about plain for loops?
+You don't really think I should build a list, just to throw it away?

+Side effects are not good functional style.
+Avoid them for as long as possible.
+Still, you do need them eventually if you want your program to do anything.

 Use `any()` for side-effects to avoid building a list.
+Usually, you'd combine with `map()`, just like the comprehensions.
-Make sure the lambda returns `None`s, because a true value acts like `break` in `any()`.
+Make sure the lambda returns `None`s (or something false), because a true value acts like `break` in `any()`.
-Obviously, you can use this to your advantage if you want a break.
+Obviously, you can use this to your advantage if you *want* a break.
 Also see `itertools`, `iter`.

 * There's no if statement.
 Branching is fundamental!